mattmdjaga/med_agent/README.md

 An example query to the system might be:

+"get the go terms associated with NUDT4B"
-"What diseases is gene X associated with?"
+"get diseases associated with hsa:10213"
+"do downstream analvsis on hsa:5594"

 The system will use the `GeneDiseaseAssociationTool` to retrieve and provide this information.